lostfictions/peerio-icebear/test/e2e/readme.md

 <b>Scenario</b>: Example of how the feature is useful

-<b>Given</b>: Context in which an action happens (I am logged in, I am in the checkout page, etc)
+<b>Given</b>: Context in which an action will happen (I am logged in, I am in the checkout page, etc)

-<b>When</b>: Trigger the action to achive desired result (I press the log out button, I tap the "Purchase" button, etc)
+<b>When</b>: Execute an action to achieve the desired result (I press the log out button, I tap the "Purchase" button, etc)

-<b>Then</b>: Verify the test outcome (I see the registration page, I see a purchase receipt, etc)
+<b>Then</b>: Verify that the test outcome matches expectations (I see the registration page, I see a purchase receipt, etc)

 ## Links